ssvlabs/ssv/docs/specs/NETWORKING.md

 **Sync Protocol ID**

-`v0` - all protocols resides on a single stream protocol `/sync/0.0.1`
+`v0` - all protocols reside on a single stream protocol `/sync/0.0.1`

 `v1` - each protocol has its own id, as specified in [Sync Protocols](#sync-protocols)